Navalships-Wikia/VSCODE_ICS4U/README.md

 # VSCODE_ICS4U
-Repo for Grade 12 studies In the ICS4U course.
+Repo for Grade 12 studies in the ICS4U course.
+Inlucdes Exercises, Projects and Lessons.